-- Your face should be clean from any lotions, moisturisers, or perfumes.
+- You should be clean from any lotions or moisturisers.

 - If you have eyelash extensions, they’ll have to be removed before your surgery and shouldn’t be replaced until at least two months following the procedure.

 - It may be advised to avoid wearing mascara for up to two weeks following the treatment.
-That includes any type of waterproof mascara as it can be more difficult to remove and can irritate your eyes.
+We particularly recommend against wearing any type of waterproof mascara during this time as it can be more difficult to remove and can irritate your eyes.

-- You can start wearing light foundation on your face after two days.
-However, it’s advised to avoid areas directly surrounding the eye as it may cause irritation.
+- You can start wearing light foundation or concealer on your face two days following the procedure.
+However, it’s advised to avoid areas directly surrounding the eye as it may contribute to irritation.

 - Powder-based foundations and blushes can be used after five days.

-- Eye creams and moisturisers should be avoided for up to two weeks.
+- Eye creams and moisturisers (applied around the eyes) should be avoided for up to two weeks where possible.

 - Lotions can be used after two days, but the direct eye area and lids should be avoided.